cockroachdb/docs/frequently-asked-questions.md

 **Automated Repair**

-When failures do occur, CockroachDB ensures the continued existence and consistency of range replicas.
-For short-term failures, such as a server restart, CockroachDB makes sure that there’s an available “leader” for each group of affected range replicas so that subsequent transactions can continue seamlessly and affected ranges can rejoin their group once they’re back online.
-For longer-term failures, such as a server/rack going down for an extended period of time or a datacenter outage, CockroachDB automatically rebalances any lost ranges to other locations in your cluster, breaking up and distributing the data quickly.
+When failures occur, CockroachDB ensures the continued existence and consistency of replicas.
+For short-term failures, such as a server restart, CockroachDB makes sure that there’s an available “leader” for each group of replicas so that subsequent transactions can continue seamlessly and affected replicas can rejoin their group once they’re back online.
+For longer-term failures, such as a server/rack going down for an extended period of time or a datacenter outage, CockroachDB automatically rebalances any lost replicas to other locations in your cluster, breaking up and distributing the data quickly.

 ## How is CockroachDB strongly-consistent?

-As mentioned [above](#how-does-cockroachdb-survive-failures), CockroachDB keeps multiple copies of your data and guarantees consistency between copies using the Raft consensus algorithm.
-Clients always see a consistent view (i.e., no stale reads).
+CockroachDB replicates your data multiple times and guarantees consistency between replicas using the the [Raft consensus algorithm](https://raft.github.io/), a popular successor to Paxos.
+If any part of a transaction fails to reach a majority of affected replicas (3 by default), the entire transaction is aborted, and the database is left unchanged.
+This means that clients always see a consistent view of your data (i.e., no stale reads).

-Raft elects a relatively long-lived leader which must be involved to propose commands.
-It heartbeats followers periodically and keeps their logs replicated.
-In the absence of heartbeats, followers become candidates after randomized election timeouts and proceed to hold new leader elections.
-Cockroach weights random timeouts such that the replicas with shorter round trip times to peers are more likely to hold elections first (not implemented yet).
-Only the Raft leader may propose commands; followers will simply relay commands to the last known leader.

 ## Why is CockroachDB SQL?

 At the lowest level, CockroachDB is a distributed, transactionally consistent, key-value store, but the external API is Standard SQL with extensions.
 This provides developers familiar relational concepts such as schemas, tables, columns, and indexes and the ability to structure, manipulate, and query data in well-established and effective ways.
 Also, since CockroachDB supports the PostgreSQL wire protocol, it’s simple to get your application talking to Cockroach; just find your PostgreSQL language-specific driver and start building.

 For insight into how CockroachDB maps SQL table data to key-value storage, see this [blog post](http://www.cockroachlabs.com/blog/sql-in-cockroachdb-mapping-table-data-to-key-value-storage/).

 ## Does CockroachDB support distributed transactions?

 Yes.
-Using [multi-version concurrency control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), CockroachDB distributes transactions across your cluster, whether it’s a few servers in a single location or many servers across multiple datacenters.
+CockroachDB distributes transactions across your cluster, whether it’s a few servers in a single location or many servers across multiple datacenters.
 Unlike with sharded setups, you don’t need to know the precise location of data; you just talk to any node in your cluster and CockroachDB gets your transaction to the right place seamlessly.

 ## Does CockroachDB have ACID semantics?